alcionai/corso/website/blog/2023-3-15-tutorial-videos.md

 slug: tutorial-corso-videos
 title: "Backup Basics: A Video Tour of Using Free Open-Source Corso to Protect your Microsoft 365 Data"
 description: "By watching my
-four short videos, you’ll be set up and on your way to backing up all your M365 data in less than 20 minutes.
+four short videos, you’ll be set up and on your way to backing up all your Microsoft 365 data in less than 20 minutes.
 That’s shorter than most meetings!"
 authors: nica
 tags: [corso, microsoft 365, backups]
-date: 2023-3-10
+date: 2023-3-15
 image: ./images/vhs.jpg
 ---